Meirah0/software-engineering/projects/sukoon/task2/screenshots/README.md

 # Screenshots

-This folder contains screenshots for Task 2.Part A & B
+This folder contains screenshots for Task 2